• Skip to primary navigation

 Positional Access:

-In the below example we are going to learn how we can access an element of List interface by using the index of that elements
+In the below example, we will learn how to access an element of the List interface by using the index of that element.

 package com.SoftwareTestingO.Java.basics;